Skip to content

 Vienna

-Founded in 1752, the Vienna Zoo – also known as Schönbrunn Zoo (Tiergarten Schönbrunn) – is the world’s oldest continually operating zoo.
-A lot of the zoo’s original Baroque buildings are still intact to this day making it one of Europe’s most beautiful and most popular zoos.
+Founded in 1752, the Vienna Zoo, also known as Schönbrunn Zoo, is the world’s oldest continually operating zoo.
+Many original Baroque buildings remain intact, making it one of Europe’s most beautiful zoos.
+It is home to over 750 species, including giant pandas and fascinating creatures in the interactive Rainforest House and Aquarium.

 The Vienna Prater (Wiener Prater)